 The Nepean Hotspurs Soccer Club offers opportunities for thousands of players to play the beautiful game.
 Their mission is to inspire and instill a life-long passion and love for the game of soccer in participants of all abilities, ages and backgrounds.

-Ontario Boccia / Ontario CP Sports
+Ontario Boccia / Ontario CEREBRAL PALSY Sports ASSOCIATION

 Activity Location: